Relintai/pandemonium_engine_docs/03_usage/15_scripting/03_nodes_and_scene_instances.md

 happens when the compiler reads the script and not at runtime.
 This feature is only available with GDScript.

-gdscript GDScript

 ```
 var scene = preload("res://MyScene.tscn")
 ```

 At that point, `scene` is a packed scene resource, not a node.
-To create the actual node, you need to call `PackedScene.instance() ( PackedScene_method_instance )`.
+To create the actual node, you need to call `PackedScene.instance()`.
 It returns a tree of nodes that you can as a child of your current node.

-gdscript GDScript

 ```
 var instance = scene.instance()